OpenZeppelin/defender-templates/Readme.md

 If a proposal has been passed (has a state of Succeeded), then the Autotask will queue it in a Timelock (if a Timelock exists) or execute it directly (if no Timelock exists).
 If the proposal is already queued in a Timelock, the Autotask will check when the proposal can be executed (by checking the ETA value) and execute it if possible.

 ### [Monitor ERC721 transfers](defender/monitor-erc721-transfers/README.md)
-This simple template adds ability to monitor for ERC721 token transfers and send notifications.
+This simple template adds the ability to monitor for ERC721 token transfers and send notifications.
-BY Default we send notifications in slack, however you are free to use your custom webhook as well
+By default we send notifications in slack, however you are free to use your own custom webhook as well.

 ### [Governance Alert](defender/governance_alert/README.md)
 This Autotask will monitor and alert on events emitted by a Governance contract.